 In each course, we use motivating case studies, ask specific questions, and learn by answering these through data analysis.
 Case studies include: Trends in World Health and Economics, US Crime Rates, The Financial Crisis of 2007-2008, Election Forecasting, Building a Baseball Team (inspired by Moneyball), and Movie Recommendation Systems.

 Throughout the program, we will be using the R software environment.
 You will learn R, statistical concepts, and data analysis techniques simultaneously.
 We believe that you can better retain R knowledge when you learn how to solve a specific problem.
-Furthermore, HarvardX has partnered with DataCamp for all assignments, which use code checking technology that will permit you to get hands-on practice during the courses.

 - R is listed as a required skill in 64% of data science job postings and was Glassdoor’s Best Job in America in 2016 and 2017. (source: Glassdoor)

 - Companies are leveraging the power of data analysis to drive innovation.
 Google data analysts use R to track trends in ad pricing and illuminate patterns in search data.
 Pfizer created customized packages for R so scientists can manipulate their own data.

 - 32% of full-time data scientists started learning machine learning or data science through a MOOC, while 27% were self-taught. (source: Kaggle, 2017)